duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 *Submit a photo with the filename `fly_area.jpg`.*

-In order to fly your drone (of which you definitely will in this course!), you will to think about where to fly your drone in your house.
-You may lose control of the drone and it might hit the ceiling or the wall; it is best to plan for those possible failiure modes, and get a large open space if possible.
+In order to fly your drone (and you definitely will in this course!), you will to think about where to fly it safely.
+You may lose control of the drone and it might hit the ceiling or the wall, so it is best to plan for those possible failiure modes and get a large open space if possible.

 Look for a designated area in your place of residence, and take a picture of that area clearly showing the following:

-1. A ceiling that does not have a lot of attatchments (like dangling lights, chandeliers etc that may fall and hurt you in cases of ceiling strikes).
+1. A ceiling that does not have a lot of attachments (like dangling lights, chandeliers etc that may fall and hurt you in cases of ceiling strikes).

 2. A spacious area, at least 5ft by 5ft (or 1.5m by 1.5m).